Graphical user interface: Early efforts

 The Xerox PARC GUI consisted of graphical elements such as windows, menus, radio buttons, and check boxes.
 The concept of icons was later introduced by David Canfield Smith, who had written a thesis on the subject under the guidance of Kay.
 The PARC GUI employs a pointing device along with a keyboard.
 These aspects can be emphasized by using the alternative term and acronym for windows, icons, menus, pointing device (WIMP).
 This effort culminated in the 1973 Xerox Alto, the first computer with a GUI, though the system never reached commercial production.

-The first commercially available computer with a GUI was 1979 PERQ workstation, manufactured by Three Rivers Computer Corporation.
+The first commercially available computer with a GUI was the 1979 PERQ workstation, manufactured by Three Rivers Computer Corporation.
 Its design was heavily influenced by the work at Xerox PARC.
-In 1981, Xerox eventually commercialized the Alto in the form of a new and enhanced system – the Xerox 8010 Information System – more commonly known as the Xerox Star.
+In 1981, Xerox eventually commercialized the ideas from the Alto in the form of a new and enhanced system – the Xerox 8010 Information System – more commonly known as the Xerox Star.
 These early systems spurred many other GUI efforts, including Lisp machines by Symbolics and other manufacturers, the Apple Lisa (which presented the concept of menu bar and window controls) in 1983, the Apple Macintosh 128K in 1984, and the Atari ST with Digital Research's GEM, and Commodore Amiga in 1985.
 Visi On was released in 1983 for the IBM PC compatible computers, but was never popular due to its high hardware demands.
 Nevertheless, it was a crucial influence on the contemporary development of Microsoft Windows.

 Apple, Digital Research, IBM and Microsoft used many of Xerox's ideas to develop products, and IBM's Common User Access specifications formed the basis of the GUIs used in Microsoft Windows, IBM OS/2 Presentation Manager, and the Unix Motif toolkit and window manager.
 These ideas evolved to create the interface found in current versions of Microsoft Windows, and in various desktop environments for Unix-like operating systems, such as macOS and Linux.
 Thus most current GUIs have largely common idioms.